ChrisMaherLab/TMECircDB/README.md

 For all other questions related to CIBERSORT, please refer to CIBERSORT tutorial: https://cibersortx.stanford.edu/tutorial.php.

-3. Run CIBERSORT's “Create Signature Matrix” module to identify signature genes Use scRNA_Seq_reference generated in step 2.
+3. Run CIBERSORT's `Create Signature Matrix` module to identify signature genes Use scRNA_Seq_reference generated in step 2.
 The following paremeters were used in our study:
 `Single cell reference matrix file: scRNA_Seq_reference_GSE144735_full.txt` `Disable quantile normalization: true`